8 Best Ski Resorts in Idaho

 The resort has two major mountains: Bald Mountain and Dollar Mountain.
 Bald Mountain is targeted towards the intermediate through to the expert skier, with long cruisers, steep chutes, and extensive glades.
 Dollar Mountain, on the other hand, is perfectly suited to families, beginners, and those just learning to ski.

 On average, just over 18 feet of snow falls each season at Sun Valley.
-The resort has snowmaking on about 30 percent of the hill to ensure the season starts early and finishes late.
+The resort has recently increased their snowmaking guns total to 600.
+Now they cover 78 percent of the groomable runs, ensuring the season starts early and finishes late.

-You'll have more than 3,400 feet of vertical drop and 65 named runs to carve up all that white stuff.
-Once you reach the bottom, any one of 13 chairlifts, as well as a gondola, will whisk you back up to the top.
+You'll have more than 3,400 feet of vertical drop and 121 named runs to carve up all that white stuff.
+Once you reach the bottom, any one of 18 lifts, including a gondola, will whisk you back up to the top.

 Boarders and freestylers will find something to enjoy as they explore the 12 terrain parks.